Linear Causal Representation Learning by Topological Ordering, Pruning, and Disentanglement: Numerical Experiments

 \subsection{Synthetic Experiments}

-In this section, we examine the finite sample performance of \texttt{CREATOR} against the method developed in \cite{jin2024learning} using synthetic experiments.
-As mentioned, several other studies with different settings about the data generation process from our work, notably \citet{varici2024linear, varici2024general}.
+In this section, we examine the finite sample performance of \texttt{CREATOR} against the method developed in \citet{jin2024learning} using synthetic experiments.
+As mentioned, several other studies with different settings about the data generation process from our work, notably \citet{varici2024general, varici2024linear}.
 Since the setting considered here is more closely related to \citet{jin2024learning}, we will only compare \texttt{CREATOR} with their algorithm \texttt{LiNGCReL} below.

 \paragraph{Experimental setup.} As in Model~\eqref{eq:dgp}, we first generate the weighted adjacency matrices $W^{(k)}$ and the exogenous noise $Z^{(k)}$.
 The matrix $W^{(k)}$ is obtained by multiplying the binary adjacency matrix of the causal DAG $\mathcal{G}$ with a random weight matrix from various distributions.
-The causal DAG $\mathcal{G}$ is constructed based on the Erd\H{o}s-Rényi random graph model \citep{erdos1959random}.
-The matrix $Z$ is generated by sampling from a non-Gaussian distribution.
+The causal DAG $\mathcal{G}$ is constructed based on the Erd\H{o}s-Rényi random graph model. $Z^{(k)}$'s are sampled from non-Gaussian distributions.
 More details can be found in Appendix~\ref{apdx:add-exp}.

 We evaluate \texttt{CREATOR} across various settings to assess its performance.
 In setting (1), we allow different noise distributions across different environments, without imposing further distributional assumptions on each component within a single environment, corresponding to the more relaxed assumptions considered in this paper.
-In setting (2), similar to \cite{jin2024learning}, the noise distributions are invariant across environments, but the distributions between different components differ.
-In Appendix~\ref{app:ablation}, we also generate $W^{(k)}$ in the same procedure but multiply them by $\sigma\in\{0.005,0.007,0.01,0.03,0.05,0.07,0.1,0.3,0.5\}$, resulting in data with weak causal influences.
+In setting (2), similar to \citet{jin2024learning}, the noise distributions are invariant across environments, but the distributions between different components differ.

+In Appendix~\ref{app:ablation}, we also generate $W^{(k)}$ in the same procedure but multiply them by $\sigma \in\{0.005,0.007,0.01,0.03,0.05,0.07,0.1,0.3,0.5\}$, resulting in data with different levels of causal influences.
 In this case, the topological ordering inference is subject to substantial error.
 We demonstrate that inferring topological ordering is crucial for correctly extracting latent features.
 We use the structural Hamming distance (SHD) (smaller is better) to compare DAGs and a metric called LocR$^{2}$ (larger is better) to quantify the similarity between the learned and true latent features.
-The definitions of both metrics are deferred to Appendix~\ref{apdx:metrics}.